river06/leetcode2/README.md

 - **remove duplicates from sorted array**: bucket sort
 - **maximum gap**: buckets are of length (max-min)/(n-1), and use pigeon hole
 - **valid anagram**: alphabet buckets
+- **maximum swap**: we need to know the last occurance of every digits.
+Swap if larger digit exists later.

 #### `quick sort`
 - Quick sort does not need to keep track of the right indexes.
 In-line sort.